 As currently envisioned, the complex will include:

-- UW-Eau Claire wellness and recreation facilities;
+- two-story UW-Eau Claire wellness and recreation facilities;

 - four sport courts suitable for basketball, volleyball, etc.;